-Our Audit Committee meets at least five times annually, or more frequently as circumstances dictate.
-Through March 18, 2005, our Audit Committee was chaired by Mr. de Waard and was also comprised of Messrs.
-Dunn, Gallo, Gavois and White.
-On March 18, 2005, our new Supervisory Board re-appointed Mr. de Waard as Chairman, and appointed Messrs.
+On March 18, 2005, our Supervisory Board re-appointed Mr. de Waard as Chairman, and appointed Messrs.
 Dunn and White as members.
-Messrs. del Fante and Gavois were appointed non-voting observers to the Audit Committee in view of their affiliation with ST Holding, our 30.8% shareholder.
+Messrs. del Fante and Gavois were appointed non-voting observers to the Audit Committee.
+The Audit Committee also determined that three members of the Audit Committee qualified as "audit committee financial experts" and that all of its members are financially literate.

 Compensation Committee.
-Our Compensation Committee proposes to the Supervisory Board the compensation for our President and Chief Executive Officer, the sole member of our Managing Board.
+Our Compensation Committee proposes to our Supervisory Board the compensation for our President and Chief Executive Officer, the sole member of our Managing Board, including the variable portion of such compensation based on performance criteria recommended by our Compensation Committee.
 It also approves any increase in the incentive component of compensation for our executive officers.
-The Compensation Committee is also informed of the compensation plans for our executive officers.
-The Compensation Committee met four times in 2004, including one meeting outside the presence of management and the CEO.
-Among its main activities, the Compensation Committee reviewed and approved the Managing Board compensation policy for the year 2004 and proposed to the Supervisory Board the CEO's total compensation package, which approved it.
-The Compensation Committee also reviewed the CEO's 2004 performance in light of objectives and bonus eligibility criteria and proposed adoption of the CEO's bonus to the Supervisory Board.
-Finally, the Compensation Committee also made a recommendation regarding the number of stock options to be granted to the CEO.
+The Compensation Committee is also informed of the compensation plans for our executive officers and specifically approves stock-based compensation plans for all employees.
+The Compensation Committee met five times in 2005, including one meeting outside the presence of management, the CEO and the COO.